 - Cancellation fees can be paid in person on your scheduled market day with us or through our online payment page.

 Payment Deadlines: For any fees owed, you will receive an invoice through Manage My Market online and sent to your email.
 Fee payments are due within three weeks of the date of the invoice.
-The annual application fee for all vendors must be paid before we will consider your application.
+Multiple overdue invoices will affect your eligibility to participate at our market.

 - Cancellations should be made by contacting the market manager directly by e-mail (email@example.com).
 They will be monitored until 10am on market day.
 Please note that fees will be based on the day and time at which your notification was sent